 Continue reading Macro to Explode Pivot table by Filter Field Items

 Suppose you have Products in Filter area and Pivot Table shows Regional Sales by Month.
 There are 5 products.
-You want five sheets for each product separately.
+You want five sheets for each product separately- this is called Explode Pivot Table.
 But not by doing this manually.
 Here is how you do it (Reading time 7 min)

 Continue reading Unknown Gems: Explode Pivot Table by each filter item